SEIR-7-06/react-state-counter/README.md

 ## Learning Objectives

-- Understand how state is used to manage a component that changes over time
 - Set up state for a component
+- Manage the state of a component
+- Listen for DOM Events in React

 <br>